Harshitkumargit/Home-Assignment-1-Basic-Task-Manager/README.md

 - ✅ **Create Tasks** - Add new tasks with descriptions (1-500 characters)
 - ✅ **View Tasks** - Display all tasks in an organized, scrollable list
 - ✅ **Update Tasks** - Mark tasks as completed/uncompleted with checkbox toggle
-- ✅ **Delete Tasks** - Remove tasks with confirmation dialog to prevent accidents
+- ✅ **Delete Tasks** - Remove tasks with a confirmation dialog to prevent accidents
 - ✅ **Edit Tasks** - Modify task descriptions inline with save/cancel options

 ### Enhanced Features (Bonus) ⭐